-This blog series started last year to talk about Outmark’s core values and how they drive happiness.
-Given the crisis of COVID-19 around the world, this month we are focusing on community.
+This blog series started last year to talk about Outmark®’s core values and how they drive happiness.
+Given the crisis of COVID-19 around the world, this month we are focusing on community and responsible marketing.

 Now more than ever, it’s important to remember that we are all in this community together.
 There are a lot of ways that everyone can do their part during these times like practicing social distancing, greeting others without physical contact, (safely) checking in on your neighbors, staying at home if you’re feeling sick, and only buying what you need—no one likes a toilet paper hoarder!

 Maybe your company is like Outmark, with a distributed team that can transition easily into a remote environment.
 But even if your transition is seamless, there can still be a sense of loss and uncertainty because office spaces are community spaces.

 You can still build and keep a sense of community within your company, even from your kitchen table.
 Consider making check-in meetings more personal with extra time to catch up and laugh together.
 Remember to take breaks for stretching and water the same way you would at the office.
 Right now, it can be easy to feel stressed or overwhelmed, so remember to breathe, take in the springtime scene out your window, and post funny memes or uplifting stories on Slack.